rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 I worry this will be very subtle and hard to teach.

 Second of all, there is an especially unintuitive case of the former where a non-opted-out default feature depends on an opted-out feature.

+> Example:
+>
+> - Consumer depends on "default features without 'foo'"
+>
-E.g. the consumer depends on "default features without 'foo'", but "bar" is another default feature that depends on "foo".
+> - "bar" is another default feature that depends on "foo".

 In this case, the not mentioned feature still drags in the opted out feature.
 This might happen because the user forgot to include both features.
 It might also happen because only in the new version, and in not the one the user was using when they wrote the spec, did the feature gain the problematic dep on the excluded feature.